microsoft/live-share/README.md

 </tr></table>

 # Project Cascade Documentation & Feedback
 Project Cascade is a code name for a collection of experimental developer services intended to enable developers to achieve greater confidence at speed.
-The inital focus is on **Node.js (VS Code) and ASP.NET/ASP.NET Core (VS/VS Code) based web applications** and services with more coming in the future.
+The initial focus is on **Node.js and ASP.NET/ASP.NET Core based web applications and services** with more coming in the future.

 _Interested in other languages or platforms?
 [Let us know!](https://github.com/Microsoft/project-cascade/issues/12)_